Chapter 1-The Unfolding Of Creation

 Parashara describes creation in terms of the classical philosophy of Sankhya.
-The first two elements of that philosophy are purusha and prakriti, both of which lie in the realm of the transcendent, beyond the experience of the senses.
-Purusha is pure, unbounded consciousness, the silent witness of all that ever was or will be.
+The first two elements of that philosophy are purusha and prakriti.
+Purusha is pure, unbounded consciousness, the cosmic spirit, the silent witness of all that ever was or will be.
 Prakriti is nature, the unmanifest source from which all of creation springs.
-Prakriti's constituents are the three gunas, initially in perfect equilibrium.
+Prakriti's primary constituents are the three gunas, initially in perfect equilibrium.

 सत्त्वप्रधाना श्रीशक्तिर्भूश्क्तिश्च रजोगुणा॥ १३॥

-13. Vishnu manifests as three eternally united, infinite shaktis; Sri Shakti, the primal creative source, with satoguna, Bhu Shakti with rajoguna...
+13. Vishnu manifests as three eternally united, infinite shaktis; Sri Shakti, the primal creative source, with sattvaguna, Bhu Shakti with rajasguna...